Do you want to give your baby the best chances of growing up healthy?

 This is the most affordable breast pump.
 It must be operated manually.
 It's enough if you use it occasionally.
 In the long run, however, this method could be detrimental to milk production.

-Individual Electric Breast Pump
+Individual Electric Pump

 It does not take effort, but it costs more.
 It is suggested that you draw your milk regularly for a short time.
 Some models can draw milk from both breasts at once, a method that further stimulates milk production.

-Renting Electric Breast Pump
+Double Electric Breast Pumps

 It allows you to draw milk from both breasts at a time.
 It is recommended if you pull your milk several times a day for several weeks.
 This breast pump is available for pharmacies and some breastfeeding charities, because its purchase price is high.